Schofields - East

 Schofields - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Schofields-East has high cultural diversity, with 60.5% speaking a language other than English at home and 56.4% born overseas.
-Christianity is the main religion, at 33.6%.
-Hinduism is significantly higher than the Greater Sydney average, at 28.4%.
+Schofields-East has one of the most culturally diverse populations in Australia, with 60.5% speaking a language other than English at home and 56.4% born overseas as of the latest available data.
+Christianity is the predominant religion in Schofields-East, comprising 33.6%.
+However, Hinduism is significantly overrepresented, making up 28.4%, compared to the Greater Sydney average of 20.2%.

 Frequently Asked Questions - Diversity